yxtay/datasciencecoursera/5-reproducible-research/assessment2/rr-report2.md

 To focus our clean up efforts on the events that sustain large costs, it would be wise to rank the events by total costs and handle the events that were responsible for, say, 99% of the total costs.
-To do this, the costs were summed together by event type.
+To do this, the costs were summed together by the raw event type.
 They were then sorted and the cumulative sum was computed to identify the cutoff for 99% of the total costs.